cablehead/levee/docs/http.md

     fully consume each chunk before recv-ing the next.
 It's also possible to close .done prematurely.
 In this case the remaining len of the current chunk is preserved as a prefix for the next chunk.

+- :consume()

+    Convenience to consume the entire response body and returns it as a string.

+- :discard()

+    Convenience to discard the entire response body using a minimal amount of resources.

+- :json()

+    Convenience to stream the entire response body through the json decoder.
+    Returns a lua table object for the decoded json.